simonehagey/orbdot/docs/source/example_rv_trends.rst

         Fixed Parameters
         ----------------
-        e0 = 0.0
-        w0 = 0.0
         dvdt = 0.0
         ddvdt = 0.0

-The best-fit parameter values are shown, with uncertainties derived from the 68% confidence intervals, as well as other useful information about the model fit.
+The best-fit parameter values are shown, with uncertainties derived from the 68% credible intervals, as well as other useful information about the model fit.
 Notice how the instrument-dependent free parameters, ``"v0"`` and ``"jit"``, were automatically split into different variables for each data source.

 Though the Bayesian evidences for the two models, ``log(Z) = -161.6`` and ``log(Z) = -161.7``, are indistinguishable, the result of the eccentric orbit fit is consistent with that of a circular orbit.
 This finding is consistent with the results from both :cite:author:`Bonomo2017` and :cite:author:`Knutson2014`.